Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Classification of three-fermion states

 There have been several attempts at classifying the pure states of three-qubit systems~\cite{Dur2000,Acin2000,Ou2007,Solomon2012}.
 As we will see, the methods of Refs.~\cite{Dur2000,Ou2007,Solomon2012} can be applied to fermionic systems.
 However, Ref.~\cite{Acin2000} introduces a method in which a given state is brought to a certain canonical form by unitary transformations and a generalized Schmidt decomposition are derived for those canonical states.
 This approach is not applicable to fermionic systems as the mentioned unitary transformation is not a valid operation in the fermionic formalism because of violating the fermion-number parity symmetry.

-The classification of mixed states of three qubits is much more complicated and there is no universal framework which addresses all possible states~\cite{Dur1999,*Dur2000_mixed,Acin2001,Sabi要2008,Eltschka2012}.
+The classification of mixed states of three qubits is much more complicated and there is no universal framework which addresses all possible states~\cite{Dur1999,*Dur2000_mixed,Acin2001,Sabin2008,Eltschka2012}.
 Due to numerous possibilities of three-qubit mixed states, previous studies have tried to devise technologies to distinguish certain families of density matrices which obey a certain form.
-For instance, Dur~\emph{et.~al.}~\cite{Dur1999,*Dur2000_mixed} used negativities to classify superposition of $GHZ$ density matrices associated with a set of orthonormal $GHZ$ states and Acin~\emph{et.~al.}~\cite{Acin2001} introduced entanglement witnesses to distinguish mixed states of $GHZ$ and $W$ states with positive coefficients.
-Interestingly, Ref.~\cite{Acin2001} finds that the $W$-type mixed states form a subspace of finite volume as opposed to the $W$-type pure states which occupies a measure-zero subspace in a parameterized Hilbert space.
-Ref.~\cite{Eltschka2012} also provided a classification for a family of $GHZ$ symmetric mixed states (parametrized in a Euclidean space with the Hilbert-Schmidt metric) based on the invariance of entanglement properties under general local operations.
+For instance, Dur~\emph{et.~al.}~\cite{Dur1999,*Dur2000_mixed} used negativities to classify superposition of GHZ density matrices associated with a set of orthonormal GHZ states and Acin~\emph{et.~al.}~\cite{Acin2001} introduced entanglement witnesses to distinguish mixed states of GHZ and W states with positive coefficients.
+Interestingly, Ref.~\cite{Acin2001} finds that the W-type mixed states form a subspace of finite volume as opposed to the W-type pure states which occupies a measure-zero subspace in a parameterized Hilbert space.
+Reference~\cite{Eltschka2012} also provided a classification for a family of GHZ symmetric mixed states (parametrized in a Euclidean space with the Hilbert-Schmidt metric) based on the invariance of entanglement properties under general local operations.